-The S&P 500 fell ~0.5% to 2,693.13 on April 19, 2018, due to a decline in consumer staples and real estate stocks.
-Eight out of the ten major sectors in the S&P 500 fell on April 19, 2018.
+The S&P 500 fell ~0.3% to 2,712.97 on May 18 due to the decline in financial and energy stocks.
+Five out of the ten key sectors in the S&P 500 dropped on May 18.

 To help investors keep up with the markets, we present our ETF Scorecard.
 The Scorecard takes a step back and looks at how various asset classes across the globe are performing.
 The weekly performance is from last Friday’s open to this week’s Thursday close.

 The S&P 500 rose ~0.4% to 2,722.46 on May 16 partly due to a rise in the materials sector.
 The small-cap US companies Russell 2000 Index hit a record high of 1,616.4 on May 16.
 Eight out of ten key sectors in the S&P 500 advanced on May 16.

 The BofA Merrill Lynch global fund manager survey is a monthly survey conducted by Bank of America Merrill Lynch (or BofAML) that collects responses from approximately 200 institutional, mutual, and hedge fund managers around the world.
 The survey collects the views of global managers on equity markets (SPY), the most crowded trades for that month, and what managers consider to be risks to the global markets (VOO).

 Iran's economy is already a mess, but it will likely get a lot worse.
 Iranian President Hassan Rouhani.
 The matter at hand is the decision earlier this month by the Trump administration not to certify the so-called nuclear deal, and that means Iran will soon be subject to harsh U.S. sanctions.
 Take, for instance, the inflation rate.